 WASHINGTON, D.C. — Public confidence in the COVID-19 vaccination development process is of utmost importance, according to Rep. Anna Eshoo.

-“The goal must be to have a vaccine that is scientifically proven to be safe and effective,” she told San José Spotlight Oct.
-1. “Nothing and no one whatsoever should interfere with the scientists and their work.”
+“The goal must be to have a vaccine that is scientifically proven to be safe and effective,” she told San José Spotlight on Thursday.
+“Nothing and no one whatsoever should interfere with the scientists and their work.”

 “Our nation cannot afford a crisis of confidence in a vaccine that can save lives,” she said.

 A recent poll at Pew Research Center had similar findings.
-It concluded about 49 percent of adult Americans would refuse or hesitate to get a vaccination due to concerns the process was rushed.
+It concluded about 49% of adult Americans would refuse or hesitate to get a vaccination due to concerns the process was rushed.

 The committee heard testimonies from several health experts, including Dr. Ali Khan, the dean of the College of Public Health at the University of Nebraska Medical Center, and Dr. Mark McClellan, a former FDA commissioner and the founding director for the Duke-Margolis Center for Health Policy at Duke University.